TN 4 (09-14)

 A. Locating electronic folders

-To determine if an electronic folder exists, the AFL website provides tabs for searching eView, the Claims File Records Management System (CFRMS), and the Non-Disability Repository for Evidentiary Documents (NDRED).
+To determine if an electronic folder exists, the AFL website provides tabs for searching eView, the Claims File User Interface (CFUI), and the Non-Disability Repository for Evidentiary Documents (NDRED).

 For an overview of eView, see DI 81005.005.